Start your Free Canadian Citizenship Test Prep Now

 What is the citizenship test Canada?

 When submitting an application for citizenship, individuals who are between the ages of 18 and 54 must take the citizenship test.
+The test includes questions about the role of the Prime Minister in the Canadian government.
 The citizenship test administered by CIC determines whether the applicant possesses the necessary knowledge of Canada and the rights and obligations of citizenship.
+When your application has been submitted and is being processed, the Immigration, Refugees and Citizenship Department will send you an invitation to take the test.

 How much does the citizenship test cost?

 The total cost of your application to become a Canadian citizen includes the citizenship test.
 In 2021, the fee was CAD630 for applicants over the age of 18, and CAD100 for those under 18. (applicants under 18).
+The cost is divided as follows: Processing Charge: 530 CAD 100 CAD is the right of citizenship fee.
+Overall: CAD 630 If the application processing has already begun and you don’t finish it or withdraw your application, you won’t get your processing fee back.
+Only your Right of Citizenship Fee will be refunded.

 How many questions are there on the Canadian citizenship test?